fabric8io/fabric8/examples/soap/README.md

-# CXF JAX-RS EXAMPLE
+# SOAP EXAMPLE

 ## Overview
-This example demonstrates how to create a web service with CXF and expose it through the OSGi HTTP Service.
+This example demonstrates how to create a SOAP web service with CXF and expose it through the OSGi HTTP Service.

 ## What You Will Learn
 In studying this example you will learn: